 Learn how fuel credit cards work and weigh up their pros and cons to decide if this type of card will benefit you.

-If you drive, you’ll know that petrol is an ongoing expense that quickly adds up, so finding ways to save when filling up the tank is an appealing proposition.
+If you drive, finding ways to save when filling up the tank is an appealing proposition.
 While most of us are aware of petrol discount receipts or vouchers, there are also fuel credit cards designed to offer benefits at the pump.
 These cards let you earn rewards on petrol expenses that can translate into future savings.
 While this might present an excellent way to save some money, it’s important to consider their pros and cons before deciding if they’ll be worthwhile for you.

 Compare Fuel Credit Cards